Skip to main content

 Virtana’s Model Context Protocol Server

-To bridge this gap, Virtana introduces the Virtana MCP Server, an extension to the Hybrid Observability platform that integrates a native Model Context Protocol (MCP)–compatible server into your existing ecosystem.
+Traditional dashboards limit engagement in complex, AI-driven, multi-cloud infrastructure.
+To solve this issue, you can take advantage of the Virtana MCP Server: an extension of the Hybrid Observability platform with a native Model Context Protocol (MCP)-compatible server.

-MCP Clients are chat-based interfaces that connect to remote MCP servers over streamable HTTP, allowing users to access data, perform actions, and receive responses through natural conversational queries instead of navigating complex tools.
+MCP Clients are chat-based interfaces that connect to remote MCP servers over streamable HTTP, so you can access data, perform actions, and receive responses through natural conversational queries without complex tooling.
 Together, the Virtana MCP Server and MCP Clients enable AI agents and assistants to retrieve alerts, entities, relationships, and metrics from Virtana-monitored environments, delivering clean, contextual, and human-friendly results.

 Note